-The name Palaichoria (Palio - choria) was given to the village by the then fanatical Christians to indicate a declining characterisation and as a low sub-floor, those who believed in the ancient Greek religion were forced to move to Palaichori.
+The name Palaichoria (Palio - choria) was given to the village by the then fanatical Christians to indicate a declining characterisation, those who believed in the ancient Greek religion were forced to move to Palaichori.

-The inhabitants of both the Mountainous Palaichori and Morphou are engaged in the cultivation of vineyards, suitable for the production of wine, of various trees, such as apples, pears, cherries, pomegranates, lentils such as beans and fodder plants.
+The inhabitants of both the Mountainous Palaichori and Morphou are engaged in the cultivation of vineyards, suitable for the production of wine and various trees, such as apples, pears, cherries, pomegranates.
+The land is also suitable to grow lentils such as beans and fodder plants.
 Additionally, Palaichori is famous for the production of potatoes and tomatoes.